es-ude/ElasticNodeMiddleware/README.md

 The FPGA detects this and reacts accordingly.
 The interconnection between MCU and FPGA starts in our code at the internal memory address 0x2000 from the MCU.

-The using of the Xmem interface is shown in example in the [getting started guide](docs/GettingStartedGuide.md).

 ## Bitfile

-A FPGA is an type of integrated circuit which is able to instantiate circuits at runtime.
+A FPGA is a type of integrated circuit which is able to instantiate circuits at runtime.
 A bitfile stores a specific circuit for the FPGA.
 So, a bitfile says how the programmable logic blocks of a FPGA need to be set.
 Therefore, when we using a bifile, the FPGA can be reconfigured to instantiate a different circuit.
-As we want to reconfigure the FPGA at the Elastic Node, we need bitfiles.
+As we want to reconfigure the FPGA at the elasticnode, we need bitfiles.
-An example bitfile is given in the project: [dummy.bit](bitfiles/dummy.bit).
+Example bitfiles consisting are given in the project: [s15_p1.bit](bitfiles/s15_p1.bit) and [s15_p2.bit](bitfiles/s15_p2.bit).

 The using of a bitfile is again shown in the [getting started guide](docs/GettingStartedGuide.md).

 ## Libraries

-The elastic node middleware code includes several libraries:
+The elasticnode middleware code includes several libraries:

 - configuration
 - controlmanager
 - debug
-- elastic node middleware
+- elasticnode middleware
 - flash
 - fpga flash
-- interrupt Manager
+- interrupt manager
 - pin definition
 - reconfigure multiboot avr
 - spi